 Generally, no. The larger tires with low air pressure and heavier frame make them slower on the road.
 However, their design makes them easier to ride on trails, sand, and snow, making them faster overall than other bikes that struggle to perform in these riding conditions.

 You can’t go wrong with the Ecotric Electric Fat Tire Bike with its powerful motor and impressive top speed.
-For a more affordable option, the PanAme Fat Tire Mountain Bike doesn’t disappoint with its Iron Shoulder absorber and Shimano 21-speed gear system.
+For a more affordable option, the Mongoose Hitch Men’s All-Terrain Fat Tire Mountain Bikedoesn’t disappoint, with its smooth shifting and durable steel frame.